-This was the designation of Allied convoys (together with a numerical and sometimes a literal suffix) plying the route from Malta to Alexandria and Port Said, Egypt, and inaugurated in July 1940, interrupted during the period in which Malta was besieged, and resumed in November 1942 to end on 1/2 June 1943 with ME.28, and as such reciprocals of the 'MW' series (July 1940/June 1943).
+'ME' was the designation of Allied convoys (together with a numerical and sometimes a literal suffix) plying the route from Malta to Alexandria and Port Said, Egypt, and inaugurated in July 1940, interrupted during the period in which Malta was besieged, and resumed in November 1942 to end on 1/2 June 1943 with ME.28, and as such reciprocals of the 'MW' series (July 1940/June 1943).

 This 'Malta Eastward' or 'Malta to Egypt' series, which was the reciprocal of the MW series, began in July 1940 with ME.1, which was a repeat of MF.1 and MS.1, and the series then came to include a number of important undertakings.

 The ME.4 convoy of 26/29 November 1940 was the reciprocal of the MW.4 undertaking and comprised five British merchant vessels (10,605-ton Cornwall, 6,054-ton Devis, 3,338-ton Rodi, 1,587-ton Volo and 12,435-ton Waiwera).
 These departed Malta on 26 November under escort of the light anti-aircraft cruiser Calcutta and destroyers Vampire, Vendetta and Voyager, and the convoy reached Alexandria 29 November, Cornwall, Rodi and Volo meanwhile detaching to Port Said.
 During the later stages of this operation, Admiral Sir Andrew Cunningham’s Mediterranean Fleet carried out attacks on Tripoli, and also covered the movements between Greece, Souda Bay and Egypt.
-In addition to the warships already mentioned, the battleship Malaya, fleet carrier Eagle, light cruiser Ajax, and destroyers Hasty, Havock, Hero, Hyperion and Ilex were also involved.
+In addition to the warships already mentioned, the battleship Malaya, the fleet carrier Eagle, the light cruiser Ajax and the destroyers Hasty, Havock, Hero, Hyperion and Ilex were also involved.

 The ME.5A convoy of 20/23 December 1940 comprised some of the unladen ships currently lying at Malta.
 The 9,776-ton commissioned transport Breconshire, 7,347-ton Clan Ferguson, 10,492-ton Clan Macaulay and 7,731-ton Memnon departed Malta in the afternoon of 20 December under escort of the light anti-aircraft cruiser Calcutta, destroyer Wryneck and corvettes Hyacinth, Peony and Salvia, with a more distant screen provided during the night by the main body of the Mediterranean Fleet.
 The convoy arrived safely at Alexandria during the morning of 23 December.